 Thus, for a family office to try and set everything up on their own can be ineffective and a waste of resources.
 Outsourcing can help prevent those situations.

-When it comes to outsourcing, family offices strictly pay for labor, and they pay for the labor as they need it.
+When you work with a third-party provider, family offices strictly pay for labor, and they pay for the labor as they need it.

 As Asian family offices continue to grow so will the demand for talent.